linusnorton/ljn.io/_posts/2019-07-01-CSA-workarounds.md

 date: 2019-07-01 09:00:00
 lastmod: 2019-07-01 09:00:00
 description: >-
-  The connection scan algorithm is easy to implement does not always produce logical results.
+  The connection scan algorithm is easy to implement but does not always produce optimal results.
 This post presents two methods of improving the quality of results
 layout: post
 ---

-The [Connection Scan Algorithm](https://arxiv.org/abs/1703.05997) (CSA) is one of the easiest journey planning algorithms to implement.
+The [Connection Scan Algorithm](https://arxiv.org/abs/1703.05997) (CSA) is one of the easier journey planning algorithms to implement.
 All journeys are broken down into their component parts: connections between two stations that depart and arrive at specific times.
-Then it's simply a case of iterating through every connection and mapping out the earliest arrival time at each stop.
+Then it's simply a case of ordering connections by arrival time, iterating through them and mapping out the earliest arrival time at each stop.

 However, this simplicity has a cost.
-Journeys often have an unnecessary number of changes in them as the algorithm has no concept of number of changes, just the earliest arrival time at a given stop.
+Journeys often have an unnecessary number of changes in them as the algorithm only tracks the earliest arrival time at a given stop.

 Given a journey from A to D and the following trips: